SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               only by the names of their arguments to the :ref:`Expressions_ExplicitMemberExpression` section.

+            * Added information about the ``#selector`` syntax for Objective-C selectors to the :ref:`Expression_SelectorExpression` section.

+            * Updated the discussion of associated types to use the ``associatedtype`` keyword in the :ref:`Generics_AssociatedTypes` and :ref:`Declarations_ProtocolAssociatedTypeDeclaration` sections.

             * Added information about initializers that return ``nil`` before the instance is fully initialized to the :ref:`Initialization_FailableInitializers` section.

-            * Added information about the ``#selector`` syntax for Objective-C selectors to the :ref:`Expression_SelectorExpression` section.

             * Added information about comparing tuples to the :ref:`BasicOperators_ComparisonOperators` section.

             * Added information about using keywords as external parameter names to the :ref:`LexicalStructure_Keywords` section.

+            * Updated the discussion of the ``@objc`` attribute in the :ref:`Attributes_DeclarationAttributes` section to note that enumerations and enumeration cases can use this attribute.

+            * Updated the :ref:`LexicalStructure_Operators` section
+              with discussion of custom operators that contain a dot.

             * Added a note
               to the :ref:`Declarations_RethrowingFunctionsAndMethods` section